-#7: Australian Magpie: Australia’s Seasonal Threat
+#7 Australian Magpie: Australia’s Seasonal Threat

 In August of 2021, a child in Brisbane, Australia was tragically killed by a swooping attack from a magpie — but this so-called “swooping season” is a common occurrence throughout this and many other urban areas in Australia.
 It’s a nuisance that many have just come to accept as part of their daily lives.

 But if it’s any small consolation, the behavior isn’t personal or even necessarily antagonistic.
 “Swooping season” occurs between July and November and coincides with the breeding season.
-This aggressive swooping behavior is employed by males of the species and is intended to protect their nests during the period where their eggs are being laid and then when the nestlings are being reared.
+This aggressive swooping behavior is employed by males of the species and is intended to protect their nests during the period when their eggs are being laid and then when the nestlings are being reared.

-#6: Harpy Eagle: A Flying Killing Machine
+#6 Harpy Eagle: A Flying Killing Machine

 In the rainforests of South America, few predators are as feared or effective as the harpy eagle.
 As the largest eagle in the Americas, it has an impressive wingspan of six and a half feet, and they’re unafraid of hunting down prey as large as sloths and monkeys as a result.
-But size isn’t the only advantage of these raptors, as practically everything about them seems to have been evolved for the sake of turning them into the perfect predator.
+But size isn’t the only advantage of these raptors, as practically everything about them seems to have evolved for the sake of turning them into the perfect predator.